Prepare for your IBEW Apprentice Electrician's Aptitude Test

 What to Expect

-- Reading Comprehension: 50 minutes of understanding written passages and answering questions
+Feel free to set your own 46 minute timer to practice, but I'm confident that the 50 minute timer will prepare you well enough. - Reading Comprehension: 50 minutes of understanding written passages and answering questions

 Additional topics may include: